 All communication for this exhibit is by e-mail, including notification of acceptance.

 Entry fee of $35.00 can be made by credit card through PayPal either before or after you submit your application.
 Your application will not be considered complete until your payment is received.

-If you have any questions, please contact Judith Trager at firstname.lastname@example.org .
-If you have technical questions about the on-line system, please contact Lisa Ellis at email@example.com.
+If you have any questions, please contact Dorothy Raymond at firstname.lastname@example.org .
+For technical questions about the on-line system, please contact Lisa Ellis at email@example.com.

 Join FRCQ Today!

 Please join this fun, lively artistic group of 250+ members.
 Our monthly meetings feature international, national or local speakers.
 Only members are eligible to participate in our dynamic workshops and excellent juried exhibitions.
-Membership dues are $30 a year and membership runs per calendar year.
+Membership dues are $35 a year and membership runs per calendar year.
 Membership in FRCQ includes all meetings, a high-quality monthly online newsletter, and eligibility to register for workshops.
-Visitors are welcome to the monthly meetings at no cost.
+Visitors are welcome to the monthly meetings for a $10.00 fee.

 Dates: Every third Monday, January through November.

 Location: Westminster Recreation Center, 10455 Sheridan Blvd, Westminster, CO

 Time: Social time starts at 6:30.
 The meeting is from 7-9.